Testing Sleep on Your Fertility Journey: Why and How

 Getting not enough quality sleep each night has been linked to a wide variety of health problems, including cardiovascular, gastrointestinal, immunological and psychological conditions.
 For men and women on the TTC journey, getting enough quality sleep is particularly important, as studies have linked it to better chances of pregnancy.

 Sleep can be pushed aside when you have a ton of competing demands placed on your time.
-(And let’s be honest – who doesn’t?)
-Some of this is solvable by simply deciding that sleep is a priority and – importantly – something else will have to be left undone.
+(And let’s be honest – many of us can relate.)
+A part of the solution is to simply decide that sleep is a priority and – importantly – something else will have to be left undone.
 In some cases, though, there’s more to sleep problems than our go-go-go lifestyle.